Then, she’d set about to do it. She’d think about what she could do, for him, and then she’d do it.

 She, however, had inherited at least half of her father’s DNA and he was nothing if not independent-minded.
-While primitive in scope, he’d much preferred exactly the way HE did things, even when his wife felt differently about either the quality of his efforts or the choices he prioritized.
+While primitive in scope, he’d much preferred exactly the way HE did things, even when his wife felt differently about the quality of either his efforts or his choices.

 And, that had been their fifty-plus years together; mum, serving what she determined to be dad’s needs, and he serving himself.

 She couldn’t think of a single thing that dad ever did for mum.
 Ever.
 Perhaps he’d tried, early on – only to be met by her bitter ridicule of the quality thereof.
 Yes; that was mum – a child of the Great Depression, who’d been raised to perform tasks for her very survival.
 There was nobody else who knew how any better than she, and she made sure that everybody knew it.